badconduct/gemini-98-proxy-client/README.md

 The first user created becomes the **Prime Administrator** with access to powerful tools.

-- **User Management Panel:** View all registered users, their last login time, and their A/S/L.
+- **User Management Panel (`/admin/users`):** View all registered users, their last login time, and their A/S/L. Edit user details, grant/revoke standard admin status, or reset/delete profiles.
-- **Edit & Reset Users:** Directly edit a user's Age, Sex, or Location.
-Changing these fields automatically resets that user's social world to match their new identity.
-You can also reset a user's profile with a single click, wiping their chat history and relationships.
-- **Grant/Revoke Admin Status:** Promote other users to administrators.
-- **Dangerous Options:** An options panel allows you to do things like reset the _entire application_, deleting all profiles and images, forcing a fresh start.
+- **Dangerous Options (`/admin/options`):** An options panel for standard admins to perform cheats for their own profile, like setting all relationship scores, or resetting the entire application (deleting all profiles and images).
+- **Prime Admin Portal (`/primeadmin`):** A separate, secure portal only accessible by the Prime Administrator.
+This "god mode" panel allows you to modify the global rules of the entire simulation.
+Change default relationship scores, dating rules, social penalties, and more.
+Saving changes here will trigger a "simulation restart," regenerating the social world for all non-admin users based on your new rules.

 ---